DataDog/documentation/content/guides/dogstatsd.md

 EOF
 %>

-This will produce the same 5 metrics shown in the Timers section above: count, avg, median, max, and 95percentile.
+This produces the same five metrics shown in the Timers section above: count, avg, median, max, and 95percentile.

 But histograms aren't just for measuring times.
 You can track distributions for anything, like the size of files users upload to your site:

 <%=python <<EOF
 from datadog import statsd

-def handle_file(file):
+def handle_file(file, file_size):
-  # calculate file_size...
-  # ..
-  # .
+  # Handle the file...

   statsd.histogram('mywebsite.user_uploads.file_size', file_size)
-  return file_size
+  return
 EOF
 %>